-The Business Minor consists of six courses (one of which is Econ 2a or 10a).
-A separate Major / Minor Change Request Form must be completed for the Business Minor.
-Students who wish to declare a Business minor should see Karen Muise (kmuise@brandeis.edu).
+The Business minor consists of six courses, one of which is Econ 2a or 10a.
+A separate Major / Minor Change Request Form must be completed for the Business minor.
+Students who wish to declare a Business minor should see Pin Lun Lee (arlenlee@brandeis.edu).

-For non-Economics majors, the Business minor is relatively straightforward.
+For non-Economics students, the Business minor is relatively straightforward.
 For Economics majors things are a little trickier.
 They may double count no more than two courses (one of which is Econ 2a or 10a).
-This means that the Economics major/Business minor combination requires a total of 15 distinct courses (including calculus) - plus the two foundational literacy practicums for students who entered Brandeis in Fall 2019 or later - 4 more than the Economics major alone and 2 fewer than the 17 that would be required for both considered separately.
+This means that the Economics major/Business minor combination requires a total of 15 distinct courses (including calculus), 4 more than the Economics major alone and 2 fewer than the 17 that would be required for both considered separately.

 Students wishing to combine an Economics minor and a Business minor may also double count no more than two courses.
 For such students, Business double counts Econ 2a or 10a with the Business minor.
-For students who entered Brandeis in Fall 2020 or later, Bus 10a will count as an elective for the Economic.
+For students who entered Brandeis in Fall 2020 or later, Bus 10a will count as an elective for the Econ minor.
 For students who entered Brandeis before Fall 2020, no Business courses can double count as electives for the Economics minor if the student is also a Business minor.
 A total of 10 courses are required to complete both minors.